gbvbahia01/Make/README.md

 The object to be made needs to have a default constructor.
 A constructor without arguments.<br>
 Make will create all fields for the object, if the field is another complex object is necessary that object has a default constructor too or null will be set.

-## Setup
+## Mechanics
 Objects are defined with fields.
 Usually is necessary to define some rules in the fields.
 Like a car cannot have -3.5 of gasoline and cannot pass tha maximum amount in its fuel tank.<br>
 Make can create those values respecting all rules.<br>
 If you use JSR303 annotations Make will read them and use to create the fields values.
 Make will read the JSR303 annotations using to do a reverse engineering to create valid values for each field.
 With the only exception about the annotation @Pattern.
 For this annotation you will have to create a value.
 A good thing is that  Make has a lot of tools to help you.<br>
+All values created using the JSR303 will be valid, but some of them cannot be acceptable.
+Like a field that represents a birthdate for a person.
+You can use the annotation @NotNull with @Past.
+In this case the values will be in the past therefore be valid.
+But Make can create dates like one day ago or 200 years ago and for the business will be more satisfactory some dates between 18 and 80 years.
+For situations like that Make has space to put a engine to create those values.
+This engine is called Specialized Factories.
-If you do not use JSR303 annotations Make will create open values for all fields but you can change this behavior using the XML file setup.
-In this file you can define a range of values or other rule for a lot of fields.<br>
+If you do not use JSR303 annotations Make will create open values for all fields.
+You can change this behavior using the XML file setup.
+In this file you can define a range of values or others rules for one or a lot of fields.<br>

+## Setup
 The configuration of the framework is made with a XML setup file.
 Is important that this file have to be put in your resource folder test.<br>
 You can get a exemple XML setup file in src/test/resource folder from this project.
 Check the file make.xml.<br>
 Make use this name by default but you can change it.<br>